janpauldahlke/multi-container/README.md

 * we also will create several enviroments like
 * **dev** runs locally
 * **prod** will be deployed to AWS, after certain TRAVIS CI tests succed
+* for dev we also mount VOLUMES into docker container to gain the hot reload from `nodemon`

 ##### development
 > consider the following for development: